 \section{Preliminaries}

-The goal of this preliminary section is to recall some known results as well as introducing some tools that will be useful in our proofs.
+In this section we recall some known results as well as to introduce some tools that will be useful in our proofs.
 In Section \ref{knownresults} we recall a concentration inequality and a basic result from drift analysis.
 Subsequently, in Section \ref{estimatecondexp} we collect some useful estimates concerning the (conditional) expected value of $U_{t+1}$ given $U_t$.
 Then, in Subsection \ref{driftsubs}, we state and prove a result providing an upper bound on the number of steps required to reduce the number of unhappy particles from some number $\ell$ to some lower number $h<\ell$.
-We conclude with introducing a rather useful relation of the process of unhappy particles $U_t$ with a branching process, and prove a simple lemma that provides tight bounds for the probability that a branching process (with offspring distribution supported on $\{0,2\}$) survives for at least $k\in \mathbb{N}_0$ generations.
+We conclude by introducing a rather useful relation between the (conditional) distribution of $U_{t+1}$ (given $U_t$) and a branching process with offspring distribution supported on $\{0,2\}$, and we prove a simple lemma that provides tight bounds for the probability that this branching process survives for at least a given number $k\in \mathbb{N}$ generations.